 Latino cuisine in Chicago

 Just venture into our neighborhood for an authentic taste of Latino-inspired food from all around the globe.
-In Little Village, Nuevo Leon Restaurant opened its doors in 1977 and has become one of the neighborhood’s most popular restaurants.
+In Little Village, a haven for authentic Mexican cuisine, Nuevo Leon Restaurant opened its doors in 1977 and has become one of the neighborhood’s most popular restaurants.
 The casual spot serves up Mexican classics, like their popular steak plates and tacos piled high with al pastor, onions, and cilantro.

 In Pilsen, Kristoffer’s Café & Bakery is known for serving some of the best tres leches cake in the city.
 Choose from serval different flavors, like caramel, chocolate, and pina colada.
 For something savory, check out 5 Rabanitos, a buzzing BYOB spot, or Carnitas Uruapan, where you can get a whole tray loaded with slow-cooked pork.

 Throughout the city, celebrity chef Rick Bayless has multiple spots that specialize in modern takes on traditional Mexican cuisine.
-Check out Frontera Grill, his always-busy flagship spot, Topolobampo, where you’ll find upscale tasting menus, or Lena Brava, which focuses on Baja-inspired flavors.
+Check out Frontera Grill, his always-busy flagship spot, Topolobampo, where you’ll find upscale tasting menus.

 Craving Puerto Rican flavors?
 Check out La Palma in Humboldt Park, where you can try the jibartio, an original Chicago creation.
 For authentic Ecuadorian fare, visit La Peña in Portage Park.
 Besides perfectly seasoned grilled steak and unbelievable ceviche, La Peña often features live music in their spirited dining room.